jraillard/parkndeploy/doc/step2_deploy_frontend.md

 > **Note** : You may have seen that now, two jobs will depends on **deploy_infrastructure** job.
 This will cause both **deploy_frontend** and **deploy_backend** to be run in parallel. :eyes:

-Commit, Push, run your workflow and ... what did happends ?
+Commit, Push, run your workflow and ... what happened ?

 `azure/static-web-apps-deploy@v1` action is telling you that a deployment token is needed but ***what is that damn token*** ? :confused: